-They met after high school when Randy was on the St. Louis Cardinals organization in Sarasota, Florida, and she was a student at Ringling, which is an art school in Sarasota.
+They met after high school when Randy was on the St. Louis Cardinals organization in Sarasota, Florida.
+She was a student at Ringling, an art school in Sarasota.
 They met on Lido Beach, and thirty-six years later, they married on Lido Beach.

 We are back on the beach where they met long ago